TRAINING REGISTRATION AND RELATED TOPICS

 How do I get the results of the background checks?

-The results of the background check will be posted to the Contractor’s account on the First Advantage website.
-The Contractor must log on to https://ca.fadv.com/CA/welcome.do?threerivers using the user ID and password provided by First Advantage.
-Training video.
+The results of the background check will be posted to the employer’s account on the S2Verify website.
+The employer must log on to S2Verify

-How can I find out what my username and password is for First Advantage?
+How can I find out what my username and password is for S2Verify website?

 Who has access to the results of the background checks?

-Only the Contractor (employer) will have access to the results of the background checks.
+Only the employer will have access to the results of the background checks.
 Each employer decides what employees will be authorized to see the results of the background checks.

 How do I know if the worker meets the manufacturer’s criteria?

-First Advantage will assign a graded score to the background check report to make it easier for the employer to interpret the results.
+A graded score will be assigned to the background check report to make it easier for the employer to interpret the results.
 Each manufacturer will determine the acceptable graded score to work at their site and will communicate this score to each Contractor.
 The worker meets the manufacturer’s criteria if the worker’s score is at or below the owner’s criteria.

 For example, if Plant A selects a graded score of 02 and the worker report grades at a 0, 01 or a 02 – then the worker meets the criteria to work at Plant A. If the worker’s score is a 03 or higher, then the worker does not meet the owner’s criteria.
 The employer will also have access to the full background check report.